ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 After publication of ff99 a number of studies devoted primarily to modifying the torsion correction in order to correct the observed discrepancies.

+ff99SB* optimized for the correct description of the helix-coil equilibrium

+ff99SB-φ'  targeted the reproduction of the intrinsic conformational preferences of tripeptides

+ff99SBnmr and FF99SB_φψ  target data during included protein NMR chemical shifts and residual dipolar couplings.

+ff99SBildn targeted optimization of four amino acid side chains

 ff14ipq
 - overstabilization of salt bridges.